ananyamanjunath/Twitter-Sentiment-Analysis/README.md

 ## Data Preprocessing

 The project begins with data preprocessing, where Twitter training and validation data are loaded.
-Text preprocessing is performed by converting text to lowercase, removing special characters, URLs, and mentions.
+Text preprocessing is performed by converting text to lowercase, and removing special characters, URLs, and mentions.
 The NaN values are handled, ensuring clean and consistent text data.

 ## Model Development